Fast Facts

 The Open is the oldest of the four majors in golf.
 With it comes a history and tradition that is unrivalled by any event past or present.
 As it’s the only major based outside the US, it holds dear to those from Britain and across Europe, with courses designed to test the ability of all players that take part.

-The 2024 Open will be the 152nd edition of the tournament.
-This will be held at Royal Troon Golf Club in Troon, South Ayrshire on the west coast of Scotland.
-This will be the 10th time the Open has been played there, the last time prior to 2024 was in 2016 when Henrik Stenson won his only Major Championship.
+The 2025 Open will be the 153rd edition of the tournament.
+This will be held at Royal Portrush Golf Club in County Antrim, Northern Ireland.
+This will be the 3rd time the Open has been played there, the last time was in 2019 when Shane Lowry won his only Major Championship.

 There should be quite a few offers for the tournament from the bookies.
 Starting with enhanced places for each way bets, quickly followed by a few free bets and money back specials.